-- G) Duties of the IVTU Chairperson: - 1) Attends, facilitates, and sets the agenda for weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU-sponsored events. - 3) Spends a minimum of three (3) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Attends IVPAC meetings or appoints a Committee member to attend IVPAC meetings. - 5) Ensures that IVTU Committee projects progress efficiently and successfully. - 6) Assists in the completion of the budget package for the following year. - 7) Facilitates the nomination and election of the officers for the following year. - 8) Ensures that University and Associated Students policies and procedures are followed. - 9) Determines, with guidance from the IVTU advisor, the eligibility of IVTU officers applying for honoraria. - 10) Submits a minimum of two (2) articles per quarter to the IVTU website. - 11) Table at least one (1) hour per quarter.
+F) Duties of the IVTU Chairperson:

+- 1) Attends, facilitates, and sets the agenda for weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU-sponsored events. - 3) Spends a minimum of three (3) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Attends IVPAC meetings or appoints a Committee member to attend IVPAC meetings. - 5) Ensures that IVTU Committee projects progress efficiently and successfully. - 6) Assists in the completion of the budget package for the following year. - 7) Facilitates the nomination and election of the officers for the following year. - 8) Ensures that University and Associated Students policies and procedures are followed. - 9) Determines, with guidance from the IVTU advisor, the eligibility of IVTU officers applying for honoraria. - 10) Submits a minimum of two (2) articles per quarter to the IVTU website. - 11) Table at least one (1) hour per quarter.

-H) Duties of the IVTU Vice Chairperson:
+G) Duties of the IVTU Vice Chairperson:

-- 1) Records and distributes the minutes for weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU sponsored events. - 3) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Assists with the Committee's special projects, including, but not limited to, Rental Housing Roundtable. - 5) Assists the IVTU Chairperson in ensuring that IVTU Committee projects progress efficiently and successfully. - 6) Resumes the Chairperson's responsibilities in leading meetings and all other important IVTU business affairs due to Chairperson's absence. - 7) Assists in the completion of the budget packet for the following year. - 8) Assists the IVTU Chairperson as directed. - 9) Serve as a liaison between IVTU and other student organizations. - 10) Table at least one (1) hour per quarter. - I) Duties of the Outreach Coordinator: - 1) Attends weekly IVTU Committee meetings.
+- 1) Records and distributes the minutes for weekly IVTU Committee meetings. - 2) Attends at least two (2) IVTU sponsored events. - 3) Spends a minimum of two (2) regularly scheduled hours per week at the IVTU office working on IVTU-related business. - 4) Assists with the Committee's special projects, including, but not limited to, Rental Housing Roundtable. - 5) Assists the IVTU Chairperson in ensuring that IVTU Committee projects progress efficiently and successfully.